doegox/nfc-live/README.txt

 Updates:
 --------
-* Update prepare.sh and config/includes.chroot/root/live-*.sh scripts
+* Update prepare.sh and live-*.sh scripts
   to fetch a more recent revision if needed
 * content_for_iso/*/clean.sh to remove fetched data
 * content_for_iso/*/prepare.sh to fetch data again